-While doing a home health visit when I still worked, I met a very unkind individual.
-After calling to confirm the appointment, I arrived at the home and the water sprinkler was on, spraying water wildly over the front and side of the house.
-I received the home owner’s voicemail when I phoned, left a message that I was at the front, questioned where I was to enter, and requested the sprinkler be turned off.
+While doing a home health visit, I met a very unkind individual.
+After calling the homeowner to confirm the appointment, I arrived at the house, and the water sprinkler was spraying water wildly over the front and side.
+When I phoned, I left a message questioning how I would enter and requested she turn the sprinkler off.

 No return call.

-I sat in front of the house and waited for a call or the sprinkler to be turned off so I could enter without getting soaked.
+I sat and waited for a call or to see the sprinkler stop so I could enter without getting soaked.
 Three healthcare personnel from other agencies ran through the water to the back of the house.
-I don’t want to get wet.
-They should have the sprinkler off if they expect caregivers, I thought.
+I don’t want to get wet, I thought.
+They should have the sprinkler off when expecting caregivers.

-The caregiver/client’s daughter was called and I got her voicemail.
 A nurse from a fourth agency ran through the water.
-When she was leaving I asked if the homeowner was back there.
+When she was leaving, I asked if the homeowner was back there.

 She answered, “She’s sitting back there on the porch.”

 I telephoned a third time.

-No answer but the sprinkler went off about five minutes later.
-I strode to the back of the property, smiled and introduced myself.
-The homeowner nor caregiver introduced self or instructed me how to find the patient in the home.
-The daughter nodded to my questions but did not volunteer pertinent information to help me serve the client effectively.
+No answer, but the sprinkler went off about five minutes later.
+I strode to the back of the property, smiled, and introduced myself.
+The homeowner nor caregiver introduced themselves nor instructed me on how to find the patient inside.
+The caregiver nodded in reply to my questions but did not volunteer pertinent information to help me serve the client effectively.

-Five years ago I may have been as conceited and sardonic as her.
+I may have been as arrogant and sarcastic as her five years ago.